afkedhamster/My-Step-Monitor/README.md

 ## Jiewen Tan (2934324T)
 Github Link: [Afked Hamster](https://github.com/afkedhamster)
-- One of the testor of the devices
+- One of the testors of the devices
 - Control class for buzzer
 - Control class for LCD 12864
 - Threads_Response definition & declaration